keeperofthenecklace/movieDB/README.md

 Fortunately, you can use JRuby or Rubinius, since they don’t have a GIL and support real parallel threading.

 ## Requirements
-ruby-2.2.2
+ruby-2.2.2 or higher.
 jruby-9.0.0.0

-As of this writing JRuby 9.0.0.0 is the first stable release of the 9k series that supports ruby-2.2.2.
-Please check the website http://jruby.org for any future updates.
+As of this writing, JRuby 9.0.0.0 is the first stable release of the 9k series that supports ruby-2.2.2. unfortunately, this release crashes with movieDB when you perform statistics computation using SciRuby.
+So, jruby can not be used at the moment.
+Please check the website http://jruby.org for any future updates.c

 ## Category
 movieDB is broken down into 3 components namely: